sagemath/trac_to_gh/Issue 244.md

 # Issue 244: linbox into SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/244

 Original creator: was